iwdael/DynamicDialog/README.md

 # DynamicDialog  [![](https://jitpack.io/v/aliletter/dynamicdialog.svg)](https://jitpack.io/#aliletter/dynamicdialog)
 Dynamicdialog is an android control that prompts the user.
-The controlcontains a lot of animation, including dialog box pops up, dialog box destroyed, loaded animation, successful animation, failed animation.[中文文档](https://github.com/aliletter/Dynamicdialog/blob/master/README_CHINESE.md)
+The control contains a lot of animation, including dialog box pops up, dialog box destroyed, loaded animation, successful animation, failed animation.[中文文档](https://github.com/aliletter/Dynamicdialog/blob/master/README_CHINESE.md)
 ## Instruction
 Dynamicdialog contains four different styles of dialog, which is used in different scenarios.
 Users can choose the right dialog according to their needs.
 ### Code Sample